 A vasectomy reversal is a surgery that allows sperm to pass into your semen and make pregnancy possible.
 The procedure may take up to four hours to complete.
-The success rate of a vasectomy reversal depends on how long it’s been since you had a vasectomy.
+The success rate depends on many factors, including how long it’s been since you had a vasectomy.

 Advertisement